lee88688/logseq-mhtml-view-plugin/readme.md

-# Logseq MHTML Plugin 🚀
+# Logseq MHTML/HTML View Plugin 🚀

 Store and load MHTML or HTML file in Logseq!